-Every child is different but for mine, chewing gum or a chew toy helped give her the sensory stimulation to focus.
-Before I figured that out, she’d chew her sleeves until they were totally disgusting and stretched out and all her pencils.
+Every child is different but for mine, chewing gum or a chew toy helped give her the sensory stimulation to focus on her reading.
+Before I figured that out, she’d chew her sleeves until they were totally disgusting and stretched out– or chew on all her pencils.
 (Gross.)
-If you have a sensory or ADHD kiddo like me, this might really help your child, too.
+If you have a sensory or ADHD kiddo like me, this can help.

 Reading in bed is so cozy and fun, even for your wiggly readers.
 Kids will snuggle under the covers to read with their special hands-free headlamp.
 Maybe even let them stay up late if they are reading?
 I know that’s worked for us.

-This isn’t necessarily a good idea for reading but I’m including it because kids who need to move need lots of things like this in their daily lives!
-Try alternating reading with time on the tramp.
-Kids who don’t like sitting still need frequent breaks.
-What better place to take a break than somewhere then gets them active?
+For kids who need to move, they need lots of opportunities this in their daily lives!
+Try alternating reading with time on the trampoline.
+Kids who don’t like sitting need frequent breaks.
+What better place to take a break than an active activity?